kendall-creator/7more-app/README.md

 - **Smart Empty States** - Clear guidance when no participants or tasks assigned

 #### Volunteer Shift Scheduling

+- **Two Tab View**:
+  - **My Schedule Tab** - View only your personally scheduled shifts and meetings
+    - Default view for non-admin users
+    - Shows shifts you've signed up for
+    - **Admin Meeting Creation** - Admins can create personal meetings/events from this tab
+  - **Manage Schedule Tab** - View all available shifts in the system
+    - Default view for admins
+    - Shows all shifts based on role permissions
+    - Create new volunteer shifts (admins and mentor leaders only)

 - **Admin and Mentor Leader Management**:
   - Create new shifts with title, description, date, time, and max volunteers
   - **Calendar Date Picker** - Tap to select dates from visual calendar instead of typing